 Experts have selected the books and planned interesting activities for young learners with read-along narration options to make the process even more exciting.
 The reading lessons are bound to make your children have fun and build the habit of reading from a very young age.

 Your children can choose what topic they’re interested in, and begin learning more about everything that piques their interest before going on to new topics.
-The app is $5 per month and $40 per year, and it is available for download on the Google Play Store and the App Store.
+The app is $5 per month and $40 per year, and it is available for download on the App Store.

 With an adventurous learning set-up, FarFaria uses the help of magical lands on a map to help children decide which theme they want to start learning.
 The charming outlook of this application attracts your children and makes them want to never stop learning!